jackee777/some_codes/copy_pip/readme.md

 # pip2bash
 make pip install file from your pip list
 ### option:
-- e is except package please write your file that split "\n".
+- e is filename that has except package names.
+Please write your file that split "\n".
 ```
 gensim
 pytorch